 Take all reasonable steps to implement and monitor the outcomes of the complaint.
-Where the outcomes relate to whole of College or work area processes, the Head of College or Principal or other workplace manager should oversee progress and / or delegate responsibility to a specific member of staff with relevant responsibilities.
+Where the outcomes relate to whole of school or work area processes, the Executive Principal or other workplace manager should oversee progress and / or delegate responsibility to a specific member of staff with relevant responsibilities.